Skip to content

 }

-In this case, since the wrapper component, you are creating will only be responsible for handling opacity, other important props like onPress are left to be handled where this wrapper component is used.
-I have to use the Touch indicator on an iOS simulator to show that the button is pressed.
+In the above code, since the wrapper component you are creating will only be responsible for handling opacity, other important props like onPress are left to be handled where this wrapper component will be used.

 Using the wrapper component